creditkarma/thrift-server/packages/dynamic-config/README.md

 #### Returning Promises

-When using `js` or `ts` configs your conifg values can be Promises.
+Loaders can return objects that contain Promises as values.
 Dynamic Config will resolve all Promises while building the ultimate representation of your application config.

 As an example, this could be your local `js` config file: